 Northwest Iowa RSVP serves Clay, Dickinson, Emmet, Kossuth, and Palo Alto counties.
 Iowa Lakes Community College has sponsored Northwest Iowa RSVP since 1977.
 Each of the five Iowa Lakes’ campuses in Estherville, Emmetsburg, Spencer, Spirit Lake and Algona house an RSVP office.
 The mission of Northwest Iowa RSVP is to engage volunteers 55+ in meaningful community service.

-If you would like more ideas on how to volunteer or want to join RSVP, please contact Dawn at email@example.com or 515-295-8522.
+If you would like more ideas on how to volunteer or want to join RSVP, please contact Dawn at email@example.com new email or 515-295-8522.
 RSVP will happily help you find your volunteer niche.

 For More Information:

 Dawn Bernhard at 515-295-8522 or firstname.lastname@example.org new email